jamie120/ms4-wild-mile/README.md

 - Conversion Detail Page
     * More content sections added to support required conversion data - electrics, beds, etc....
-    * Display 6 images in varying size, within a CSS grid.
+    * Display 6 images of varying size, within a CSS grid.
-    * Added a carousel of images at the bottom of the page, for image counts larger that 6 photos.
+    * Added a carousel of images at the bottom of the page, for image counts larger than 6 photos.
 On mobile, all images are in the carousel.

 - FAQ Page
     * Display questions in two columns on desktop devices, as opposed to the wireframe displaying a single column.